 The content of the Internal Appeal request including all clinical care aspects involved will be fully reviewed and documented.
 You or your authorized Representative will have the right to submit comments, documentation, records, and other information relevant to the Internal Appeal in person or in writing.
 A Provider or other appropriate clinical peer of a same-or-similar specialty, who was not involved in the initial decision, will evaluate the medical necessity decision of a final determination.
 You will be given a reasonable opportunity to provide written materials, including written testimony to support your Appeal.
-Coordinated Care will review, resolve, and provide you, or your authorized representative, with written notification of the decision for a pre-service non-expedited Internal Appeal within 14 calendar days and within 30 calendar days of receipt of the Appeal for post-service Appeals.
-We will notify you of the review decision within 30 calendar days of receipt of the request for review.
-When the Adverse Benefit Determination involves an Experimental or Investigational treatment You will be notified within 20 business day and any extension of the review period will be done with your written consent.
+Coordinated Care will review, resolve, and provide you, or your authorized representative, with written notification of the decision for a pre-service non-expedited Internal Appeal within 14 calendar days, Notification of the decision for a post-service Appeal will be provided within 30 calendar days of receipt of the Appeal.
+When the Adverse Benefit Determination involves an Experimental or Investigational treatment you will be notified within 20 business days.
+Any extension of the review period will be done with your written consent.
 An extension cannot delay the decision beyond 30 days from receipt of the Appeal without your informed written consent.